Wyatt Johnston Game Preview: Stars vs. Flames

 Johnston Season Stats Insights

-- In 18 games this season, Johnston has a plus-minus rating of 0, while averaging 16:58 on the ice per game.
+- In 20 games this season, Johnston has averaged 17:00 on the ice, while putting up a plus-minus rating of +1.

-- Johnston has netted a goal in a game six times this year in 18 games played, including multiple goals once.
+- In seven of 20 games this year Johnston has scored a goal, including two games with multiple goals.

-- In eight of 18 games this season, Johnston has recorded a point, and four of those games included multiple points.
+- Johnston has a point in nine games this year (out of 20), including multiple points five times.

-- In six of 18 games this season, Johnston has had an assist, including one match with at least two.
+- Johnston has an assist in six of 20 games this year, with multiple assists in one of them.

-- The implied probability that Johnston hits the over on his points prop total is 50%, based on the odds.
+- Johnston's implied probability to go over his point total is 48.8% based on the odds.

-- There is an implied probability of 33.3% of Johnston going over his assist prop bet, considering the moneyline odds.
+- There is a 31.2% chance of Johnston having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.